qciitd/website/README.md

 <b>4.
 Archives</b><br>A link to the archives has been provided, which can only be accessed by IIT Delhi students.
 The link redirects to a Google form, and after entering Kerberos ID and a password, the archives can be accessed.
 The password can be requested by mailing to QC IITD using Kerberos mail ID.<br><br>
 <b>5.
 League</b><br>An individual leaderboard of scores from all the League quizzes.
 The top 1/6th are highlighted as gold, the next 1/6th as silver and the next 1/6th as bronze.
 Individuals with 0 points are not included in gold/silver/bronze ranking irrespective of rank.
 The leaderboard is also linked to a Google Sheet. <br><br>
 <b>6.
 Recognitions</b><br>Showcasing the performace of the club in external events.
 Displays the name of the events, the date and all the positions won.
 This page is also linked to a Google Sheet.<br><br>
 <b>7.
 Hall of Fame</b><br>A gallery displaying the performance of the club in past external events.
 On click, the images open in a larger lightbox and diplays a caption.
-The gallery is linked to a Google Sheet, and the images and captions can be edited, added or removed directly from the sheet.<br>
+The gallery is linked to a Google Sheet, and the images and captions can be edited, added or removed directly from the sheet.<br><br>
 <b>8.
 Contact Us</b><br>A contact us form, which is linked to Google forms. <br><br>

 <h2>Tech and Frameworks used</h2>